kaltura/platform-install-packages/doc/kaltura-packages-faq.md

 [Kaltura Inc.](http://corp.kaltura.com) also provides commercial solutions and services including pro-active platform monitoring, applications, SLA, 24/7 support and professional services.
 If you're looking for a commercially supported video platform  with integrations to commercial encoders, streaming servers, eCDN, DRM and more - Start a [Free Trial of the Kaltura.com Hosted Platform](http://corp.kaltura.com/free-trial) or learn more about [Kaltura' Commercial OnPrem Edition™](http://corp.kaltura.com/Deployment-Options/Kaltura-On-Prem-Edition).
 For existing RPM based users, Kaltura offers commercial upgrade options.

+### How to contribute
+We value contributions from our CE user base very much.
+To make a contribution, follow the [See our CONTRIBUTERS doc](https://github.com/kaltura/platform-install-packages/blob/IX-9.19.0/doc/CONTRIBUTERS.md).

 ### Changing Apache configurations post install.

 Sometimes, you may want to change deployment settings post installation, for example: replacing the domain, port or protocol, or changing the system to use SSL or stop using SSL.